TyRichards/victory_blue/wp-content/plugins/store-locator/readme.txt

 = 1.2.38 =
 * Small fix with JS/CSS section message on non-store locator pages
-* Notification message added to admin panel for those switching from 'wordpress-store-locator-location-finder' to 'store-locator' to re-select their icons on the 'Map Designer' page to avoid blank icons on map
+* Notification message added to admin panel for those switching from 'wordpress-store-locator-location-finder' to 'store-locator' to re-select their icons on the 'MapDesigner&trade;' page to avoid blank icons on map
 * Higher number options for 'Locations Per Page' on 'Manage Locations' page
 * For those who don't use the default WordPress plugin updater, but instead download and paste on top of an old version, it checks if addons, themes, languages, images moved to 'wp-content/uploads/sl-uploads' and copies them over if they haven't been already